hjuutilainen/sus-inspector/README.md

 ### KNOWN ISSUES

-* Selecting multiple products and choosing 'Create pkginfo for Munki...' opens a non-functional window.
-Creating a pkginfo for single product works as expected.
 * Blocking applications for pkginfo files are not yet supported
 * There's no way to cancel an active package download.
 * There's no way to cancel an active repo_sync.